ArundhatiApte/ResponsiveWebSockets.js/README.md

 ## ResposiveWebSockets

-Sending requests and unrequesting messages wrapper for web sockets.
+Sending requests and unrequesting messages wrapper for WebSockets.
 Client works in a browser and node.js.
 Module use lightweight message format.
 Size of request header and response header is 3 byte, unrequesting message header is 1 byte.